Speakeasy pricing: what plans exist for SDK generation, and what’s included in the free tier vs paid?

 What Speakeasy pricing plans exist for SDK generation?

-Short Answer: Speakeasy offers a free tier plus paid tiers (like Business) for SDK generation, with a 14‑day free trial of the Business tier to unlock all SDK features before you decide.
+Short Answer: Speakeasy provides a free tier plus paid plans (like Business) that scale SDK generation limits, collaboration, and automation.
+New users start with a 14‑day free trial of the Business tier and then revert to the free tier if they don’t upgrade.

 Expanded Explanation: